 Dave Cooper (trumpet) is widely recognized as one of the most versatile trumpets players in the Midwest.
 His performing affiliations include the Madison Symphony Orchestra, the New Breed Jazz Quintet, The Art Blakey Tribute Band, The Tim Whalen Nonet, and the Isthmus Brass.
 He is the Chair of the Music Department and Associate Professor of Trumpet at University of Wisconsin-Platteville.
 He can be heard on his albums on his blog page: AllThingsTrumpet.com

-Don Sipe (trumpet) is a member of Present Music, Stained Glass Brass, the Wilson Center Big Band, and the Milwaukee Brass Quintet.
-He teaches trumpet at Carroll University and conducts the Brass Choir at the Milwaukee Youth Symphony Orchestra.
+Don Sipe (trumpet) is the Principal Trumpet of the Milwaukee Ballet Orchestra, a member of new music group Present Music, and a busy freelancer.
+He teaches privately and is Director of Brass Studies at the Milwaukee Youth Symphony Orchestra.
 His chamber music credits include the Chicago Symphony Orchestra Brass Ensemble, the Chicago Brass Quintet, the Fulcrum Point New Music Ensemble and the Summit Brass.

 Jon Schipper (trumpet) is an extremely active performer and educator in the Midwest.
 He has performed with these artists on tour or in concert: Frank Sinatra, Jr., Aretha Franklin, The Temptations, John Tesh, Don Rickles, Clay Aiken, Cheap Trick, Jon Faddis, Wayne Bergeron, and The Nelson Riddle Orchestra.
 During the 1990's, Jon was a featured soloist with the Madison Scouts Drum and Bugle Corps.
 He regularly performs with many local groups including Madisalsa and Phat Phunktion, Jon is Director of Bands and chairs the music department at Madison Country Day School in Waunakee, WI.